 The Company has not transferred any amount to the reserves during the current financialyear.

-The details of familiarization programs to Independent Directors are available on thewebsite of the Company i.e. www.ruchiinfrastructure.com.
+The details of programs for familiarization of Independent Directors with the Companyare available on the website of the Company i.e. www.ruchiinfrastructure.com.

 KEY MANAGERIAL PERSONNEL